Cat coat genetics: Silver series

-The silver series is caused by the Melanin inhibitor gene I/i.
-The dominant form causes melanin production to be suppressed, but it affects phaeomelanin (red pigment) much more than eumelanin (black or brown pigment).
-On tabbies, this turns the background a sparkling silver color while leaving the stripe color intact, making a cold-toned silver tabby.
-On solid cats, it turns the base of the hair pale, making them silver smoke.
-The term cameo is commonly used for red silver and cream silver (inhibitor gene (I-O-)) colored coats in cats.
+The silver series is caused by the melanin inhibitor gene I/i.
+The dominant form causes melanin production to be suppressed, but it affects phaeomelanin (warm red pigment) much more than eumelanin (black or brown pigment).
+On tabbies, this turns the background colour into a sparkling cold silver tone.
+The dark hairs that make the tabby pattern will be silvery-white at their roots, whilst leaving the pigmentation at the tip of these hairs intact, resulting in a cold-toned silver tabby.
+On solid cats, it turns the base of the hair throughout their coat into a depigmented pale silvery-white, whilst the tip stays pigmented, making them (silver) smoke.
+The term cameo is commonly used for red silver and cream silver (inhibitor gene (I-O-)) coloured coats in cats.

-Wide band factors
+Wide-band factors

-Silver agouti cats can have a range of phenotypes, from silver tabby, to silver shaded (under half the hair is pigmented, approx. 1/3 of hair length), to tipped silver also called chinchilla or shell (only the very tip of the hair is pigmented, approx. 1/8 of hair length).
-This seems to be affected by hypothetical wide band factors, which make the silver band at the base of the hair wider.
-Breeders often notate wide band as a single gene Wb/wb, but it is most likely a polygenic trait.
+Silver agouti cats can have a range of silver tabby phenotypes depending on the depigmentation ratio of the hair root to tip; from regular silver tabby (over half the hair is pigmented), to the more extreme silver tabby forms of silver shaded (under half the hair is pigmented, approx. 1/3 of hair length), and silver tipped also called 'chinchilla' or 'shell' (only the very tip of the hair is pigmented, approx. 1/8 of hair length).
+This seems to be affected by hypothetical wide-band factors, which make the silver band at the base of the hair wider in silver tabbies and smokes.
+Breeders often notate wide-band as a single gene Wb/wb, but it is most likely a polygenic trait.